Search

 Progesterone supplementation

 In some cases, your doctor may recommend hormone replacement therapy (HRT) to ease your symptoms.
 HRT can either introduce just additional estrogen into the system, or it can include both estrogen and progesterone.
-Adding progesterone to your HRT regimen can help improve sleep quality, reduce hot flashes, and may even make it easier to lose weight.
+Adding progesterone to your HRT regimen can help improve sleep quality, reduce hot flashes, and even make losing weight easier.

 While replacing deficient natural hormones with synthetic ones may reduce many menopausal symptoms related to hormonal imbalances, it also carries additional risks.
 Women on HRT are more likely to develop heart disease, cancer, blood clots, and stroke.
 These supplements may also trigger higher rates of false positives on medical tests like mammograms.
 Women who took only estrogen appear to reduce the additional risk of heart disease and breast cancer compared to those who used both supplements.